 - Impressive ergonomics with a dedicated fine-tuning control.

-- The backlight can be configured to switch off immediately or stay on for several seconds
+- The backlight can be configured to switch off immediately or stay on for several seconds.

-- For both AM/SSB, it has a wider array of functions
+- For both AM/SSB, it has a wider array of functions.

-- A 24-hours alarm clock with sleep timer of 0-120 minutes.
+- 24-hour alarm clock with a sleep timer of 0-120 minutes.

-The PL-880 has the best sound of these radios.
-It produces so much accurate frequency response.
+The PL-880 has the best sound quality of these radios.
+It produces a highly accurate frequency response.
 High frequencies are crisp and clear, low frequencies are audible, and the midrange is exceptionally clear.

 The radio is powered by one single 18650 Li-ion rechargeable battery with built-in charger, battery included.
-With heavy use and the back-light on, the factory-supplied 2000mAh battery lasts about 15 days.
-When it does discharge, you can just recharge it in the radio, or swap it out with another inexpensive battery.
+With heavy use and the backlight on, the factory-supplied 2000mAh battery lasts about 15 days.
+When it does discharge, you can recharge it in the radio, or swap it out with another inexpensive battery.

-- Has a multifunctional 5-LED lamp
+- Comes with multifunctional 5-LED lamp

 - Has access to 24/7 weather forecast and emergency alert systems